Nomen non est omen: Why it is too soon to identify ultra-compact objects as black holes: State of affairs

-Nonetheless, it may prove fruitful to carefully reflect on the following additional considerations.
 According to the principle of parsimony (also known as ``Ockham's razor''), if two (or more) models explain observations with the same level of accuracy, the simpler (simplest) model is to be preferred.
 A popular argument against horizonless UCOs is that their compactness is limited by the Buchdahl theorem \cite{b:59}, i.e.\ the formation of extremely compact horizonless objects (those with $\epsilon < 1/8$, see Fig.~\ref{fig:UCOclassification}) requires violating at least one of its assumptions.
-However, as outlined in (3.), the formation of a horizon in finite time of a distant observer inevitably requires negative-energy-density exotic matter.
+However, as outlined in Sec.~\ref{subsec:horizon-formation}, the formation of a horizon in finite time of a distant observer inevitably requires negative-energy-density exotic matter.
 Therefore, PBHs are at least as (if not more) exotic as horizonless UCOs.
-In fact, given that \begin{enumerate}[label=\alph*.] \item violating the null energy condition is not a mathematical prerequisite for the formation of extremely compact horizonless UCOs; in other words, it is conceivable that exotic matter can be avoided in horizonless UCO models provided that other assumptions of the Buchdahl theorem \cite{b:59} are violated, such as spherical symmetry, matter being described by a single perfect fluid, isotropy of the fluid, an energy density profile that decreases as one moves outwards (i.e.\ $d\rho(r)/dr<0$), etc.; as demonstrated in Refs.~\cite{abcg:21a,abcg:21b}, semiclassical corrections ineluctably lead to violations of several of these assumptions, thus providing multiple ways of surpassing the Buchdahl compactness bound; \item problems arising from the separation of spacetime innate to genuine black holes (see (4.) and below) are naturally avoided by horizonless UCOs; \end{enumerate} one may be inclined to argue that horizonless UCO models are simpler and/or more compatible with the predictions of quantum field theory, and thus to be preferred.
+In fact, given that \begin{enumerate}[label=\alph*.] \item violating the NEC is not a mathematical prerequisite for the formation of extremely compact horizonless UCOs: exotic matter can be avoided provided that at least one assumption of the Buchdahl theorem \cite{b:59} (e.g.\ spherical symmetry, matter being described by a single perfect fluid, isotropy of the fluid, an energy density profile that decreases as one moves outwards ($d\rho(r)/dr<0$), etc.) is violated.
+As demonstrated in Refs.~\citenum{abcg:21a} and \citenum{abcg:21b}, semiclassical corrections ineluctably lead to violations of several of these assumptions, thus providing multiple ways of surpassing the Buchdahl compactness bound without invoking new physics or the presence of exotic matter; \item problems arising from the separation of spacetime innate to black holes (such as the presence of singularities where the theory breaks down or the apparent lack of unitarity in the aforementioned information loss problem) are naturally avoided in models of horizonless UCOs; \end{enumerate} one may be inclined to argue that horizonless UCO models are simpler and/or more compatible with the predictions of quantum field theory in curved spacetimes, and thus to be preferred.